AdamDKing/210104-usf-bigdata/week4/notes.md

 - cluster mode: this runs on Spark on a cluster, always used in production:
   - Mesos was the original cluster manager and is still supported
   - Spark can run on kubernetes (K8s) clusters
   - YARN.
 Spark can run on a YARN cluster, this is the option we'll use.
 There are actually two ways we can make this happen.
 We can write a Driver program for Spark that communicates with an ApplicationMaster running our job on the cluster.
 We can also submit our job to the cluster and have our Driver program run inside the ApplicationMaster.
-This is "local" vs "cluster" mode and we'll see it in the wild.
+This is "client" (Adam had this wrong yesterday) vs "cluster" mode and we'll see it in the wild.

 #### RDDs : Resilient Distributed Datasets